Tweak and Tinker

 Ingredients

-• 3 oz breastmilk room temperature, can be previously frozen
+• 3 oz breastmilk room temperature, fresh or thawed

 Instructions

-1. fill a small saucepan with 1 Inch of water and set it on medium heat
+1. Fill a large saucepan with 1 inch of water and set it on medium heat

 Recipe Notes